-Jesus "gave Himself for our sins, that He might deliver us from this present evil world, according to the will of God and our Father" (Gal.
-1:4).
+Jesus "gave Himself for our sins, that He might deliver us from this present evil world, according to the will of God and our Father" (Galatians 1:4).
 We must let Him carry the burden.

-If you give \$100.00 for some article in the store, you expect the retailer to hand over the item to you.
+If you give an agreed-upon sum for an item at the store, the cashier must hand over the item to you.
 He no longer has a right to keep it.
 So you no longer have the right to keep your sins, or even to retain their punishment.
 They belong to Jesus, who bought them by His sacrifice.
+This is the meaning of Christ's redemption.

-Every credit entry in life which we enjoy, every smile, every laugh, ever sunlit moment of happiness, has already been balanced by a debit entry in the sufferings of Christ.
-"Surely He hath borne our griefs, and carried our sorrows" (Isaiah 53:4).
-The good news of Jesus and karma are as antithetical as day and night.
+Every credit entry in life which we enjoy, every smile, every laugh, every sunlit moment of happiness, has already been balanced by a debit entry in the sufferings of Christ.
+"Surely He hath borne our griefs, and carried our sorrows" (Isa.
+53:4).
+The Good News of Jesus and fate are as opposite as day and night.
 Why then does so much unmerited suffering go on and on in this world?

-The Bible does not teach a transmigration of souls, a reincarnation in successive lifetimes; but it does recognize the reality of our corporate identity with the entire human race.
+The Bible recognizes the reality of our systemic identity with the entire human race.
 Suffering is the consequence of sin, but not the punishment for sin.
 The entire human race is one body; and suffering is the common lot of the body.
-The Western mode of thought is opposed to this Biblical idea of human solidarity, but it is obvious to the Eastern mind because they think in the same terms as the Middle Eastern writers of the Bible.
-Further, the extended family in the East is the natural expression of this Biblical idea.
 According to the Bible, the entire human race is "Adam," an extended family, one person, just as all the cells of our body constitute one person.
 One bloodstream flows through them all, one nervous system joins them all.

 Therefore the pain one member of the body feels, all the members feel.
-An infected anopheles mosquito injects a finger with a malarial parasite.
-In ten days, it is not the mere finger that feels the fever the entire body does.
-This is a corporate disease, a disease pertaining to the entire body.
+An infected mosquito injects a finger with a malarial parasite.
+In 10 days, it is not the mere finger that feels the fever the entire body does.
+This is a system-wide disease, a disease pertaining to the entire body.
 "Whether one member suffer, all the members suffer with it" (1 Cor.
 12:26).
-If one member sins, all the members share a common suffering as the result.
+If one member of the body sins, all the members share a common suffering as the result.
 "By one man [Adam] sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned" (Rom.
 5:12).

-All lions are by nature man-eaters, although very few ever get the taste of human flesh.
-If any lion becomes too old or arthritic to chase his normal prey, when he is hungry enough he will not hesitate to eat a human being if he can.
+All mountain lions are by nature man-eaters, although very few ever get the taste of human flesh.
+If any mountain lion becomes too old or arthritic to chase his normal prey, when he is hungry enough he will not hesitate to eat a human being if he can.
 So all humans share a common sinful nature; apart from the grace of a Saviour from sin, they will surely succumb to temptation when the pressure becomes strong enough.
-This is the common sin of all humanity, and its presence in our souls cries out for some kind of karmic justice in order to balance the account.
+This is the common sin of all humanity, and its presence in our souls cries out for some kind of justice in order to balance the account.